oscardominguez-ds/sales-predictions/README.md

 Refer to the metrics to describe how well the model would solve the business problem

 ## Recommendations:
+I recommend the Linear regression model.
+The errors or the difference from the true median price vs predicted is smaller than the Decision Tree model.

 ## Limitations & Next Steps
+The graphs show that the smaller stores had more visibility for their products but the medium and larger outlet stores still generate mores sales.

 ## For further information
 For any additional questions, please contact email odominguez0805@gmail.com